OFS/opae-sdk/testing/readme.md

 `instance()` function.
 This allows it to be called from both google test tests as well as from C functions that are being mocked.
 Tests that depend on any sysfs paths handled by the OPAE kernel driver should be implemented as part of a test fixture.
-This fixture should call `test_system::initialzie` in its setup and should also call `test_system::finalize` in its teardown.
+This fixture should call `test_system::initialize` in its setup and should also call `test_system::finalize` in its teardown.
 If a unit test does not depend on any sysfs paths used by the OPAE kernel driver, then there is no need to call these two functions and those functions should be